-Here is our room and attached bathroom.
+Here is our room.
 We’ve probably done the least in our bedroom, but it doesn’t need much.
 I like keeping it simple and relaxing.
 Easy to keep clean and filled with plants—the perfect place to end the day.

-Paint colors: The bedroom is Sherwin-Williams Extra White, while the bathroom is Sherwin-Williams Basalt Powder.
+Paint colors: The bedroom is Sherwin-Williams Extra White.

 Paint colors: Behr Silver City is the lighter nursery walls, as well as the entire bathroom.
-The nursery accent wall is Behr Dark Granite.
+The nursery accent wall color has unfortunately been lost to time 🙁

 Bonus Room & Powder Room

-We have a “bonus space” that was marketed as a rec room.
-It’s open to the hall—no door—but it has a little powder room, so we use it for three things: a guest space, a play room, and Mike’s office.
+We have a “bonus space” in our townhome that was marketed as a rec room.
+It’s open to the hall—no door—but it has a little powder room, so we use it for three things: a guest space, a play space, and Mike’s office.